danielf-canon/Capstone-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank every persone that encourge me to start this journey
+I would like to thank every persone that encourge me to start this journey.

+Original design idea by `[Cindy Shin in Behance.](https://www.behance.net/adagio07)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>